vidister/gimp-web/content/tutorials/Tone_Mapping_Using_GIMP_Levels/index.md

 </li>

 <li><img style='float: right;' src="add-inverse-grayscale-mask.jpg" alt="add-inverse-grayscale-mask" >
 <b>Add an inverse grayscale layer mask</b>: Right-click on the layer and select "Layer/Mask/Add Layer Mask", and when the "Add a mask to the Layer" dialog pops up, choose "Grayscale copy of layer" and check the "Invert mask" box. <p>As shown in Figure 5 below, at this point the highlights will be brought back into the display range, meaning all RGB channel values are between 0.0f and 1.0f.
-But the image will probably look a little odd (sort of cloudy and flat), and depending on the image, the brightest highlights might actually have dark splotches &mdash; don't worry! this is temporary.</p>
+But the image will probably look a little odd (sort of cloudy and flat), and depending on the image, the brightest highlights might actually have dark splotches&mdash;don't worry! this is temporary.</p>

 <figure >
 <img width="772" src="inverse-grayscale-mask-added.jpg" alt="inverse-grayscale-mask-added" >
 <figcaption>Result of adding an inverse grayscale layer mask to bring the highlights back into the display range.<br>
 Adding an inverse grayscale layer mask brings the highlights back into the display range, but at this point most images will look flat and cloudy, and some images will have dark splotches in the highlights.
-The next step &mdash; "Auto Stretch Contrast" performed on the mask &mdash; will take care of this problem.
+The next step&mdash;"Auto Stretch Contrast" performed on the mask&mdash;will take care of this problem.
 </figcaption>
 </figure>
 </li>